chrisnoonan98675/site/xl-deploy/concept/step-options-for-generic-powershell-and-python-plugins.markdown

 You can override the default settings in the type definitions in the `synthetic.xml` file.
 Also, you can change the defaults in the `conf/deployit-defaults.properties` file.

-## Step options in the Python plugin?
+## Step options in the Python plugin

 The Python plugin does not have step options.
 However, the [`python.PythonManagedDeployed`](/xl-deploy/latest/pythonPluginManual.html#python.PythonManagedDeployed) CI has a property that is similar to one of the PowerShell step options: